52North/worldviz/CONTRIBUTE.md

 All documentation is either in README.md file or, in future will be added [to the 52°North 3D wiki](https://wiki.52north.org/bin/view/V3d/WebHome), and a critical read as well as feedback and documentation extensions are always welcome.

-* If you have further questions, contact: Benno: [@BennoSchmidt](https://github.com/BennoSchmidt), b.schmidt@52north.org
+* If you have further questions, contact Benno: [@BennoSchmidt](https://github.com/BennoSchmidt), b.schmidt@52north.org